 What does your angel investing portfolio comprise of?

-Out of the invested start-ups, a majority is 70% of which are still alivedoing well, 1 of them has been acquired and 30% a minority have ceased operations.
+Teck Moh: Out of the invested start-ups, a majority (70%) of which are still alive and doing well, 1 of them has been acquired and a minority (30%) have ceased operations.
 The start-ups that are still standing doing well include Metro Residences, Homage, SensorFlow, Souschef , Ohanae.
-One of the startup portfolio company; Rainmaker Labs has been taken over by KPMG.
+One of my startup portfolio companies; Rainmaker Labs has been taken over by KPMG.
 In addition, I had investments in VC funds as well.

-A: Quoting American investor and venture capitalist John Doerr, “Ideas are easy.
+Teck Moh: Quoting American investor and venture capitalist John Doerr, “Ideas are easy.
 Execution is everything.
 It takes a team to win.”
-First and foremost, I consider the founding team, their values systems and their learning agility.
+First and foremost, I consider the founding team, their values systems, and their learning agility.
 As mentioned, the idea will then come next in line.
-This depends on the opportunity size, defensibility and executional capability of the founders’ plan.
+This depends on the opportunity size, defensibility, and executional capability of the founders’ plan.
 Lastly, there are hygiene factors such as the terms of the investment.
 Essentially, invest only in start-ups that you believe in and founders that you are fond of.

-A: Keep your options open and help founders for free.
-Do not solely focus on investing in good startups but also remember to provide support for founders / entrepreneurs as a form of paying it forward.
-Not only does maintaining your reputation as a gracious angel ensure greater deal flow and investment opportunities, it goes a long way in creating a more vibrant start-up ecosystem.
+Teck Moh: Keep your options open and help founders for free.
+Do not solely focus on investing in good startups but also remember to provide support for founders/entrepreneurs as a form of paying it forward.
+Not only does maintaining your reputation as a gracious angel ensure greater deal flow and investment opportunities, but it also goes a long way in creating a more vibrant start-up ecosystem.

 Metro Residences is a Singapore-based start-up incorporated in 2014 offering rental of fully furnished serviced apartments to corporate travelers.